-For safety reasons, all stairlifts have to use a seatbelt.
-This is usually in the form of a retractable lap belt and gives you an added sense of security as you’re travelling up or down the stairs via stairlift.
+A concern a few of our customers have are if stairlifts are safe.
+All stairlifts have to use a seatbelt, usually in the form of a retractable lap belt.
+These give you an added sense of security as you’re travelling up or down the stairs.

-An essential safety feature on a stairlift is the built-in safety sensors.
-These sensors automatically detect potential obstructions to the stairlift and, if any obstacles are found, the chair immediately brings your stairlift to a complete stop.
+Another safety feature modern day stairlifts make use of are built-in safety sensors.
+These sensors automatically detect potential obstructions to the stairlift and if any obstacles are found, the chair immediately brings your stairlift to a complete stop.
 Once the object obstructing the stairlifts’ path is removed, the stairlift continues its journey along the stairs in the direction it was already travelling in.
 These are located around the footrest area, so even lower objects are detected.

 A limit sensor is fitted on the top and bottom of your stairlift rail.
 The limit sensors make sure that, when reaching the end of the rail at either end, the stairlift stops in the correct position.
 It also ensures that your stairlift comes to a soft stop.
 A smooth start-stop motion is vital so as well as coming to a quiet stop; the stairlift should have a slow, gentle start rather than a jerky start.
 This removes the risk of injury when a stairlift starts or stops.

 Your curved or straight in stairlift should have a lockable on/off key switch.
 This is in place to prevent anyone, particularly young children, from using or activating the stairlift in any way without the key.
 For this reason, the key is removable after locking.